Polyfrost/Knowledgebase/oneconfig/failed-to-download.md

 ## Download OneConfig directly

 If you are still unable to download OneConfig, you may want to download it manually.
 You can do that by clicking [here](https://api.polyfrost.org/oneconfig/1.8.9-forge).
-When the file is finished downloading it, move it to `.minecraft/OneConfig`, if this folder does not exist create it, then rename it to `OneConfig (1.8.9-forge).jar`.
-You can now try launching again.
+When the file is finished downloading, move it to `.minecraft/OneConfig`, if this folder does not exist create it.
+Once relocated, rename the jar file that you downloaded from the link to `OneConfig (1.8.9-forge).jar`.
+You can then try launching the game to see if OneConfig is present.